Harry123001/UI-PROJECT-GA/README.md

 # UI-PROJECT-GA
-This project combines your programming skills in JavaScript with skills of building out user interfaces with HTML and CSS.
+This project combines your programming skills in JavaScript with skills in building user interfaces with HTML and CSS.

 ## Table of Contents